Next Start

 These programs teach students how to service vehicles for specific brands and manufacturers.
 Some programs specialize in just one automotive brand, while others cover multiple brands.
 Program completion provides graduates with credibility and training they can use when applying for jobs in the auto industry.

 Here at UTI, both student-paid and manufacturer-paid programs allow students to explore specialized training.
 Student-paid training has fewer application requirements, which means that more students can apply for a spot.
-Some manufacturer-paid curriculums, while attached with certain GPA and attendance requirements, also include post-program employment agreements!15
+Some manufacturer-paid curriculums, while attached with certain GPA and attendance requirements, also include post-program employment agreements.

 Read: Student-Paid vs. Manufacturer-Paid Programs

-4. Double Your Learning
+4. Double your learning

-A number of UTI’s graduates have obtained part-time jobs while attending classes!
-It's an excellent way to learn while earning an income.
-Students can explore such opportunities with our Early Employment Program.36 It’s important to note that eligibility requirements and conditions for these positions are established by participating employers and are between the employer and the student.
+It’s important to note that eligibility requirements and conditions for these positions are established by participating employers and are between the employer and the student.
 In addition to employer-specific requirements, eligible applicants for the Early Employment Program must be enrolled at or currently attending UTI (program currently offered at select UTI campuses based on employer availability and hiring needs).

-5. Learn With the Right Tools
+5. Learn with the right tools

-Automotive Technology II and/or Diesel Technology II students nearing graduation with no outstanding obligations will be given a Career Starter Tool Set Voucher, which can be redeemed for a variety of Snap-on® tool sets!19 Snap-on offers a wide tool selection including:
+However, you’ll also need your own auto mechanic tools, especially after graduation.
+Fortunately, UTI has a relationship with Snap-on®, a leading manufacturer of professional high-end tools and equipment – a brand that the military trusts.
+Automotive Technology II and/or Diesel Technology II students nearing graduation with no outstanding obligations will be given a Career Starter Tool Set Voucher, which can be redeemed for a variety of Snap-on® tool sets.19 Snap-on® offers a wide tool selection including:

-• Wrenches
+• Wrenches.

-• Pliers
+• Pliers.

-• Ratchet sets
+• Ratchet sets.

-• Socket sets
+• Socket sets.

-6. Apply and Test for Certification
+6. Apply and test for certification

 Obtaining certification is another way to boost your credibility when becoming a mechanic since it indicates a specific level of knowledge in the field.
-Several states even require technicians to obtain certifications to perform certain technical tasks.
+Several states require technicians to obtain certifications to perform certain technical tasks.

 You might be wondering how to become a certified mechanic without school.
 Although it’s possible, getting certified without technical training can be pretty tricky.
 But with the right training, graduates can feel prepared to apply and test for certifications.

-7. Follow Local Regulations
+7. Follow local regulations

 As mentioned before, “mechanic” isn’t a federally regulated term.
 However, becoming a mechanic in some states may require obtaining credentials that verify prior hands-on automotive experience.
 Other states may require credentials only for more advanced or specialized auto technician positions.